jgilfelt/NotificationLog/README.md

 Toasts
 ------

-You can have log messages additionally appear as Toasts by using the `Log.setNotificationsEnabled()` method.
+You can have log messages additionally appear as Toasts by using the `Log.setToastsEnabled()` method.
 This is disabled by default and should not be enabled during any performance critical code.
 Toast notifications will not appear when the Log methods are called off of the main thread.

 Credits
 -------